Tidal Lagoon Sluice Gate Timing Calculator

 This formulation treats filling and emptying symmetrically and ignores changing head losses through the gate opening.
 Conversion to kilowatt-hours divides energy by 3.6 million joules per kWh.
 While simplified, these expressions capture first-order behavior and align well with early feasibility work, classroom exercises, and pre-application concept studies where the main need is transparent relationships rather than exact plant dispatch.

-Suppose a coastal town proposes a lagoon holding one million cubic meters of water with a four-meter tidal range.
+Suppose a coastal town proposes a tidal lagoon holding one million cubic meters of water with a four-meter tidal range.
 Ten sluice gates, each passing 50 m³/s, connect the lagoon to the sea, and turbines operate at 85% efficiency.
 The model calculates a gate-open time of 2,000 s, or about 0.56 hours, to exchange the full volume.
 Energy per cycle reaches 1025×9.81×4×106×0.8534 million kilojoules, equivalent to roughly 9,500 kWh.
 If the town adds five more gates, the open time drops to about 0.37 hours, giving operators a shorter and more flexible exchange window.
 Alternatively, upgrading each gate to 62.5 m³/s yields a smaller but still meaningful reduction in timing without expanding the gate count.

 That comparison matters because different project teams feel the pain in different places.
 Civil engineers may prefer fewer structures with higher per-gate capacity if constructability is the bottleneck.
 Operations teams may prefer more openings for redundancy and maintenance flexibility.
 Environmental reviewers may care more about how rapidly the lagoon level changes than about the electrical capacity of any single gate.
 A quick table of scenarios helps these groups talk about the same design in comparable units.